wongcyrus/xiaoice_class_assistant/backend/README.md

-# Xiaoice Class Assistant
+# LangBridge Backend

-GCP Cloud Functions implementation of Xiaoice API endpoints using CDKTF for deployment.
+GCP Cloud Functions implementation of LangBridge API endpoints using CDKTF for deployment.

 ## Structure